D$^2$ST-Adapter: Disentangled-and-Deformable Spatio-Temporal Adapter for Few-shot Action Recognition: Method

 We conduct several adaptations from the deformable attention in 2D space to our aDSTA in spatio-temporal 3D space.
 First, we employ Dynamic Position Embedding (DPE)~\cite{uniformer} implemented as a 3D depth-wise convolution layer to learn the semantic-conditioned spatio-temporal position information for each token and incorporate it into the semantic features by simple element-wise addition.
-Thus, the feature map $\mathbf{F}'_i \in \mathbb{R}^{T \times H \times W \times C'}$ fused with the position information at the $i$-th stage is obtained by:

-Our aDSTA learns the offsets in 3D space for the reference points by a 3D convolutional network consisting of a 3D depth-wise convolution layer and a $1\times 1\times 1$ 3D convolution layer as well as a GELU in between.
+Thus, the feature map $\mathbf{F}'_i \in \mathbb{R}^{T \times H \times W \times C'}$ fused with the position information at the $i$-th stage is obtained by: Our aDSTA learns the offsets in 3D space for the reference points by a 3D convolutional network consisting of a 3D depth-wise convolution layer and a $1\times 1\times 1$ 3D convolution layer as well as a GELU in between.
 After shifting the reference points according to the learned offsets, we derive the features for each shifted reference point by performing trilinear interpolation among neighboring tokens within a 3D volume space around the point.
-For instance, the features for the shifted point $\mathbf{p}$ located at $(p_t, p_h, p_w)$ is calculated via the trilinear interpolation $\mathcal{F}_\text{tri-int}$ by:
+For instance, the features for the shifted point $\mathbf{p}$ located at $(p_t, p_h, p_w)$ is calculated via the trilinear interpolation $\mathcal{F}_\text{tri-int}$ by: where $g(a, b)=\max(0, 1-|a-b|)$ defines an interpolating cubic volume space centered at $a$ and $\mathbf{r}=(r_t, r_h, r_w)$ indexes all tokens in the whole spatio-temporal 3D space.
+All shifted reference points are used as the keys and values shared for sparse self-attention.
+For instance, a token in $\mathbf{F}'_i$ located at $(u_t, u_h, u_w)$ serves as a query and the output $\mathbf{Z}_{i,(u_t, u_h, u_w)}$ of aDSTA is calculated by: where $\mathbf{P}\in \mathbb{R}^{M\times C'}$ is feature matrix of $M$ shifted points and $\mathbf{W}_q, \mathbf{W}_k, \mathbf{W}_v, \mathbf{W}_o$ are projection matrices for the query, key, value and output respectively.